Sharpness for monotone absorbing Interacting Particle Systems

 \section{Abstract}

-We prove a sharpness result for the dynamics of finite-range Interacting Particle Systems (IPS) on $\{0,1\}^{\Z^d}$.
-Starting from an IPS that is monotone, ergodic, and which admits the all-zero configuration as an absorbing state, we prove that there exists an arbitrarily small perturbation of the dynamics which leads to an \emph{exponentially} ergodic IPS.
-This extends the sharpness result previously established for (discrete-time) probabilistic cellular automata in \cite{Har} to the continuous-time setting of IPS.
+We prove a sharpness result for the dynamics of finite-range Interacting Particle Systems (IPS) on $\{0,1\}^{\Z^d}$, which generalizes to a whole class of IPS the sharpness result for the phase transition of the contact process obtained by Bezuidenhout and Grimmett~\cite{BezuidenhoutGrimmett1991}.
+More precisely, starting from an IPS that is monotone, ergodic, and which admits the all-zero configuration as an absorbing state, we prove that there exists an arbitrarily small perturbation of the dynamics which leads to an \emph{exponentially} ergodic IPS.
+This also extends the sharpness result previously established for (discrete-time) probabilistic cellular automata in \cite{Har} to the continuous-time setting of IPS.

 \textbf{MSC classification:} Primary 60K35; Secondary 82C22.

 \textbf{Keywords:} interacting particle systems, sharpness, exponential ergodicity, OSSS inequality.